othmanalamoudi1/Data-Visualization-airport-have-the-most-delays-/README.md

 # Data-Visualization-airport-have-the-most-delays-

 I will let the map and graph communicate instead of words.
-Feel free to download the CVS files and the Power BI file.
+Feel free to download the raw data & the Power BI file where I built the visualization.

 ![Map](https://user-images.githubusercontent.com/52235733/181302642-ed54be5c-f0ac-4e95-a26a-2feb3b291b52.JPG)